ysoldak/HeadTracker/README.md

 ## Use head tracker
 Attach the head tracker to your FPV goggles.
-Power the head tracker via USB, 2 cell battery or 5v source.
+Power the head tracker via USB, 1 cell lipo battery or 5v source.
 > Hint: I personally use analog adapter bay on my DJI V1 goggles to source 5v.

 ### Bare